-Myrtleford is a granted exploration license and located in the north-east of Victoria, approximately 290 km northeast of the Victorian capital Melbourne and approximately 40 km south of the Victoria – New South Wales border cities of Albury – Wodonga.
+The Myrtleford Project is a granted exploration license located in northeastern Victoria, approximately 290 km northeast of the state capital of Melbourne and approximately 40 km south of the Victoria – New South Wales border cities of Albury – Wodonga.
 The license consists of a single contiguous parcel covering 418km².

 Myrtleford represents the consolidation of an entire historic gold camp with over 70 past producing gold mines on the property, where the bulk of historic mining stopped at the water table.